 It is always good to remind children that being generous and compassionate towards others is a good deed.
 If they agree to share something, appreciate their action.
-They will feel motivated and appreciated and would want to do it over and over again.
+They will feel motivated, and appreciating their actions will make them want to do it over and over again.

 4. Plan and be proactive

 If you know that your child will have trouble sharing toys during a playdate, proactively ask the playmate’s parents to send some toys.
 Some children find it difficult to resist new toys.
 When another child shares their toys, your little one will understand they have to share their toys too.
 Similarly, if your child has a playdate with a child who is unwilling to share, take toys along.
 When someone else shares with your child, talk with your child about how that felt and help them see they will make others feel good when they share with them.

 Create the right environment that motivates your child to share.
 For you, a toy might not hold the kind of significance that it has for a child.
 It could be a prized possession for them.
 If they are not listening to you, try respecting their possessiveness while you imbibe the virtues and importance of sharing with them.
 Observing how your child behaves in a group setting will give you a perspective into what kind of guidance they need.